timuric/Content-generator-sketch-plugin/README.md

 ## Generating custom images
-Use `Photos\Custom` plugin to specify path to your own folder with images
+In Sketch app use  `Plugins\Content Generator\Images\Custom` plugin to specify path to your own folder with images

 ## Installation